Clinical Pilates

 What does clinical pilates cost?

-Sessions cost the same as a standard physiotherapy treatment:
+Sessions cost the same as a standard physiotherapy treatment – you can find our billing information by clicking here.

 Will insurance cover clinical pilates?